nhsengland/QISA-HCAI-dashboard-BAU/README.md

 ## Requirements
 -  Access to the NCDR SQL Server Management Studio.
 -  For code to be fully reproducible and for access to plan and data output tables, access permissions to the Quality Improvement Strategic Analysis NCDR Sandbox (NHSE_Sandbox_PPMQ_Quality) are also required.
-For further information, please contact us via england.da-qis-analysis@nhs.net

 ## Summary of the code
 The code is written in SQL and the SQL scripts require to be run in the below sequential order.